 This morning’s early light and hazy sky brought back memories of arriving at Bokor Hillstation Casino in Cambodia.
-Light you see has a nostalgic effect on me like music has for many people.
+Light has a nostalgic effect on me as music has for many people.
 It must be genetic for my mother was also that way.
 Merely looking up into the sky can transport me back to primordial times, but that’s another story.

 This was prewar Cambodia in 1964, a time of peace and enough remaining French influence to find good French bread, albeit with a few weevils baked in(1), and flan, my favorite sweet.
 Folks in Phnom Penh told me about a high mountain resort cool enough to grow strawberries.
 Cambodia was a former French colony, so baguettes and flan were for sale everywhere.
 Having strawberries on the side would be a special treat.

 I left Phnom Penh for that cool mountain resort and reached its turn-off in the late afternoon.
 I left the main road and continued hitch hiking toward the resort.
 Hitchhiking around Cambodia was slow going in those days.
 It wasn’t that I didn’t get rides; it was because there were so few cars on the road.
 That day I probably passed up rides since I usually spent a few hours just walking along the road before sticking out my thumb.
-Hitchhiking in those days was not a tradition in many areas of the world, so I had to wave my hand, or doing what ever would draw attention.
+Hitchhiking in those days was not a tradition in many areas of the world, so I had to wave my hand, or do whatever, to draw attention.